Arghya-Dutta1/Markdown-Blog/README.md

 - Create new blog posts using Markdown syntax
 - View posts rendered as HTML
 - Live routing for individual blog posts
+- Edit/Delete existing posts
+- Search posts by title
+- Add and filter posts by tags
 - Input sanitization using the `markdown` library
 - Clean templated layout using Flask's `Jinja2`